 x1.observe(2)

+Note that using observe will remove all previous conditions on an element.

-A constraint provides a way to specify a potential over an element.
+A constraint provides a way to specify a potential or weighting over an element.
 It is a function from a value of the element to a Double, so if the element has type Element[T], the constraint is of type T => Double.

 Constraints serve multiple purposes in Figaro.
 One is to specify soft evidence on an element.
 For example, if in the above Bayesian network we think we heard John call but we’re not sure, we might introduce the constraint